By Mehmet Kurtkaya, Published on October 8, 2019, Updated on January, 4 2020

 There are a few other words that are conceptually related.

-The words for "totality/whole" are important proxies for earth/ground: Sumerian "dur" and "şar"(š=ş) which is also the word for "king" in Akkadian, Turkish "her", Persian "har" which compares well with both English words: "every" and "where".
+The words for "totality/whole" are important proxies for earth/ground: Sumerian "dur" and "şar"(š=ş) which is also the word for "king" in Akkadian, Turkish "her" (=every), Persian "har" which compares well with both English words: "every" and "where" as well as other related words "here" and "there".

-Another word of interest in Sumerian is "sahar"(dust, earth, land) which reminds us of the famed African desert Sahara.
-The word sahra and Proto-Afro-Asiatic *c̣aḥVraʔ- means desert in Afroasiatic languages and in Proto-West Chadic: *ʔac̣VHVr- /*c̣VHir-, Boghom: šiir [Cs], Kulere: ʔasóór [JgR].
+Another word of interest in Sumerian is "sahar"(dust, earth, land) which appropriately reminds us of the famed African desert Sahara.
+The word "sahra" and Proto-Afro-Asiatic *c̣aḥVraʔ- means desert in Afroasiatic languages and in Proto-West Chadic: *ʔac̣VHVr- /*c̣VHir-, Boghom: šiir [Cs], Kulere: ʔasóór [JgR].

 In genetics, the closer one gets to the ancestral location, the more genetic variations are observed.
 A similar thing is seen here with the language: the number of variations of "ğur" which seem to be highest in Turkish/Sumerian whose ancestral home is Siberia/Central Asia.

 Sumerian and Basque connection is well established (see links and info in my articles and books).
-Moreover, Basque has Afroasiatic affinities too.
+Moreover, Basque has Afroasiatic affinities too, which is quite important!

 Let us note that Sumerian is the oldest language in record, dating to 3000-2500 BC.

-With all the above information from Sumerian and Turkish we can easily construct the original sound as "Uğur" (later ağar) from which "yer", "kur", "kır", "agar", "kara", "yurt" derive, similar to Proto-Indo-European "h₁er-".
+With all the above information from Sumerian and Turkish we can easily construct the original sound as "Uğur" deriving from ur as uğ+ur, (later ağar) from which "yer", "kur", "kır", "agar", "kara", "yurt" derive, and this Turkish word "ğur" is very similar to Proto-Indo-European "h₁er-" in sound and meaning.

-Turkish word "yer" (earth,land) written also as "jer" has different forms in Turkish dialects such as: Chuvash "şer", Yakut "sir", Dolgan "hir", Kazakh "žer", and Mongolian Oyrat "der". in line with Sumerian and other languages in the table above.
+Turkish word "yer" (earth,land) written also as "jer" has different forms in Turkish dialects such as: Chuvash şer, Yakut sir, Dolgan hir, Kazakh žer, Tuva çer and Mongolian Oyrat der. in line with Sumerian and other languages in the table above.
+Note how the initial consonant changes in different Turkish dialects but the ending "er" stays the same!
+This "UR/AR/ER" is one of the oldest roots for ground/earth and we see additions as suffix or prefix.
+The most common is "h/ğ" prefix deriving from "Ağ/Uğ".

 Moreover, Turkish root "tur" I listed in the above table, has Eskimo-Aleut "tarru", Proto-Kartvelian: *mṭwe[r]- correspondants.
 I have already shown that "PIE *ters- (“dry”)" derives from "tar" (for more see the link and info below).

-Tur= Unlike others in the list, this word does not have an initial meaning of land, earth.
+Tur= This word does not have an initial meaning of land, earth.
 However, in time it meant so, just like its correspondant "Tar" from "Atar".
 From unattested Atur of ancient sun beliefs, land, people.
 Dictionary meaning: lineage, descent, breed.
-Its descendant is "töre" meaning social order.
+Its descendant is modern Turkish "töre" meaning social order.
 Root of ethnonym Turuk, Turk.
 See below in the article how the word for land/earth is related to the words for people, lineage.
 This is a Eurasiatic-Afroasiatic root as well with Korean tirra, Eskimo-Aleut Tarru, Korean tiri, Dravidian tur, Kartvelian mtwer, Afroasiatic : Cushitic *ḍur, Berber *-ḍir-, Chadic. *tVr- 'dirt', Sino-Caucasian : *tV́rV̆.

 PIE = Proto-Indo-European, reconstructed hypothetical words from which many Indo-European words including Ancient Greek and Sanskrit words as well as modern English words like "earth", "garden", "yard", "area", "agriculture", "run" etc. is said to derive.